Maximizing the properties of carbon fiber and

 [Use case: comparing the rigidity of bicycle brake booster component]

-Transcending “common sense” with the TFP method and topology optimization
+Transcending “common sense” with the TFP process and topology optimization

-In contrast, the TFP method permits free orientation of the fibers.
-In transcending conventional wisdom of seeking to reduce weight using topology optimization of metal parts, we have created significantly lightweight and highly rigid components from CFRP using the TFP method with a topology-optimized structure.
+In contrast, the TFP process permits free orientation of the fibers.
+In transcending conventional wisdom of seeking to reduce weight using topology optimization of metal parts, we have created significantly lightweight and highly rigid components from CFRP using the TFP process with a topology-optimized structure.

 Modeling → (Topology optimization) → CAE analysis → Orientation design → Stitch data conversion